rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation.md

 This article describes how to perform a fresh installation or update of the Rackspace Cloud Backup agent on your Windows server by using the silent installation method.
 If you are using a Linux server, see [Install the Cloud Backup Agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) for the parallel instructions.

-**WARNING:** The silent installation procedure described in this article is for advanced users and should only be run from an administrator account.
-Whenever possible, you should install the Rackspace Cloud Backup agent using the interactive installation described in the article [Install the Cloud Backup agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows).
+**WARNING:** The silent installation procedure described in this article is for advanced users and should be run from only an administrator account.
+Whenever possible, you should install the Rackspace Cloud Backup agent using the interactive installation described in [Install the Cloud Backup agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows).

 ### Before you install

-**NOTE:** The Rackspace Cloud Backup agent requires **.NET 4.0 or higher**.
+The Rackspace Cloud Backup agent requires .NET 4.0 or later.

-If you are reinstalling the agent on a server, note that a new agent installation disconnects any previously registered agents that were running on that server.
+Reinstalling the agent on a server disconnects any previously registered agents that were running on that server.
 The only way to associate the backup data from a disconnected agent registration is to perform a backup migration.
 You can perform a
-[Vault Migration](https://developer.rackspace.com/docs/cloud-backup/v1/developer-guide/#migrate-vault) to a connected agent via the Cloud Backup API call.
+[vault migration](https://developer.rackspace.com/docs/cloud-backup/v1/developer-guide/#migrate-vault) to a connected agent by using the Cloud Backup API call.

 ### Download the installer